 What is a Debt Management Plan?

 If you’ve missed payments and creditors are calling, you may be feeling like you’re drowning and desperate for a lifeline.
 Could a debt management plan (often confused with a debt settlement program) through a credit counseling agency offer you some relief?
-When you’ve got serious debt, exploring and comparing your options is critical to ensuring you don’t make your situation worse.
+When you’ve got serious debt, exploring and comparing your options is critical to ensuring you don’t make your financial situation worse.

 Every creditor willing to participate in the debt management program negotiates its own terms.
 The credit counseling agency combines the offers into a single plan, with a single monthly payment.
 Qualified credit counselors work with you to make sure the payment fits your budget.